tensorflow/compression/docs/api_docs/python/tfc/ContinuousBatchedEntropyModel.md

 )
 </code></pre>

-Quantizes a floating-point tensor.
+Quantizes a floating-point bottleneck tensor.

-To use this entropy model as an information bottleneck during training, pass a tensor through this function.
-The tensor is rounded to integer values shifted by an offset, which depends on `self.prior`.
-For instance, for a Gaussian distribution, the returned values are rounded to the location of the mode of the distribution plus or minus an integer.
+The tensor is rounded to integer values potentially shifted by offsets (if `self.non_integer_offsets==True`).
+These offsets depend on `self.prior`.
+For instance, for a Gaussian distribution, the returned values would be rounded to the location of the mode of the distribution plus or minus an integer.

 The gradient of this rounding operation is overridden with the identity (straight-through gradient estimator).